Jonniie/Quotrek/README.md

 - `vite`: Build tool
 - `eslint`: Linting

----

-## Future Enhancements

-- Add support for uploading images for each city.
-- Implement social sharing for travel logs.
-- Add analytics to track user activity and travel trends.

----

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.